Jayant142006/GDP-Data-Cleaning-pandas/README.md

-# GDP Data Cleaning using Pandas
+# GDP Data Extraction and Cleaning using Python (Pandas)

 ## Project Overview
 This project demonstrates how Python can be used to extract, clean, and transform real-world data.
 GDP data is scraped from Wikipedia and processed using Pandas.

+## Dataset
+The dataset contains nominal GDP estimates of countries obtained from Wikipedia.
+GDP values were originally provided in Million USD and were converted to Billion USD for easier comparison.

 ## Tools Used
 - Python